Trans Advice Agent

 Tech Stack:

-• Python — core programming language
+• Python — core programming language for the entire pipeline

-• FastAPI — backend API framework
+• FastAPI — backend web framework for the API server

-• GitHub Pages — static frontend hosting
+• GitHub Pages — static frontend hosting for this interface

 Limitations & Future Work